Here’s what you need to know about work restrictions, wage compensation, and more if you’re forced to return to work after an on-the-job injury.

 If you are released to return to work in any capacity, you must notify your employer immediately.
 Most importantly, you must report to work on your release date, even if it’s the day after your last medical appointment.

-If you disagree with the doctor’s rating of your ability to function at work, or you’re being treated badly because of your work restrictions, contact an experienced workers’ comp attorney.
+If you disagree with the doctor’s rating of your ability to function at work, or you’re being treated badly because of your work restrictions, contact an experienced workers’ compensation lawyer.

 Your Employer’s Return to Work Policy